gravity-technologies/grvt-ts-sdk/README.md

 // Transfer for deposit/withdrawal workflow.
-You can pass the metadata as the second argument const metadata: ITransferMetadata = {
+You can pass the metadata as the second argument
+// Note: The signature field is optional.
+If not provided, the SDK will automatically compute it using the apiSecret. const metadata: ITransferMetadata = {
   provider: ETransferProvider.rhino;
   direction: ETransferDirection.DEPOSIT; // Use ETransferDirection.WITHDRAWAL for withdraw flow